MiniGPT-5: Interleaved Vision-and-Language Generation via Generative Vokens: Method

-After the unimodal alignment stage, the model is capable of generating images for single text descriptions but struggles with interleaved vision-and-language generation, which includes multiple text-image pairs and requires complicated reasoning for both text and image generation.
-To address this, in the multimodal learning stage, we further fine-tune our model with PEFT parameters by interleaved vision-and-language datasets, such as VIST, where the data sample has several steps with text-image and texts are sequentially relevant.
+After the pretraining stage, the model is capable of generating images for single text descriptions but struggles with interleaved vision-and-language generation, which includes multiple text-image pairs and requires complicated reasoning for both text and image generation.
+To address this, in the fine-tuning stage, we further fine-tune our model with PEFT parameters by interleaved vision-and-language datasets, such as VIST, where the data sample has several steps with text-image and texts are sequentially relevant.
 During this stage, we construct three types of tasks from the dataset, encompassing (1) text-only generation: given the next image, generating the related text; (2) image-only generation: given the next text, generating the related image, and (3) multimodal generation: generating text-image pair by given context.
-The multimodal learning stage loss is given by \( L_{\text{{MLS}}} = \lambda_1 * L_{\text{{text}}} + \lambda_2 * L_{\text{{LDM}}} \).
-More implementation details can be found in appendix~\ref{appendix:detail}.
+The fine-tuning stage loss is given by \( L_{\text{{Fine-tune}}} = \lambda_1 * L_{\text{{text}}} + \lambda_2 * L_{\text{{LDM}}} \).
+More implementation details can be found in Appendix~\ref{appendix:detail}.

+\textbf{Classifier-Free Guidance (CFG)~} To enhance the coherence between the generated text and images, we first leverage the idea of Classifier-free Guidance for multimodal generation.
+Classifier-free guidance is introduced in the text-to-image diffusion process.
+This method observes that the generation model \( P_\theta \) can achieve improved conditional results by training on both conditional and unconditional generation with conditioning dropout.
+In our context, we want the model to focus directly on the output features \( h_{\text{{voken}}} \) from LLM.
+Instead of using original stable diffusion unconditional distributions (dropping \( \hat{h}_{\text{{voken}}} \)), the whole feature mapper also needs to be included during the unconditional process.
+Therefore, our objective is to accentuate the trainable condition \( h_{\text{{voken}}} \) and the generation model is fixed.
+During training, we replace \( h_{\text{{voken}}} \) with zero features \( h_0 \in \mathbf{0}^{n \times d} \) with a 10\% probability, obtaining the unconditional feature \( \hat{h}_0 = \theta_{\text{{enc-dec}}}(\theta_{\text{{MLP}}}(h_{0}), q) \).
+During inference, \( \hat{h}_0 \) serves as negative prompting, and the refined denoising process is: